wswebcreation/wdio-native-app-compare/README.md

 Visual regression testing for Native iOS and Android apps with WebdriverIO

-> This service works with WebdriverIO V5 and higher.
+> This service works with WebdriverIO V5 and V6.
 To check support for WebdriverIO V4 go to the [`0.7.0`](https://github.com/wswebcreation/wdio-native-app-compare/tree/0.7.0) branch and following the instructions

 # What can it do
 This service for WebdriverIO will add 4 methods that can be used to save and or check element/screen-shots of a native iOS or Android app, see [Methods](./README.md#methods) for all the methods and details.